Miami's Favorite Electrician for years

 Studies of residential electrical fires show that the majority of serious fires could have been prevented.
 The conditions that caused the fires probably would have been detected by an electrical inspection.
 Most problems are not detected or corrected because most homes do not have inspections.
 In a number of cases investigated by CPSC, homes ranging from 40 to 100 years old had not been inspected since they were built.

-A safety inspection should be performed by a qualified electrical or licensed electrical inspector.
+A safety inspection should be performed by a qualified electrical or 5-star rated electrical inspector.
 To insure the electrical safety of your home, your electrical inspection should be up-to-date and defects corrected.
 There are no hard-and-fast rules about frequency of inspection but here are some suggestions: To determine when your electrical system was last inspected, examine the door and cover of your electrical panel(s).
 The panel should contain a label or tag with a date, a signature, or initials on it.
 If there is more than one date, the most recent one should be the date of the last inspection.
 DO NOT remove the service-panel cover.
 This is a job for a qualified electrician.

 If your last inspection was 40 or more years ago, inspection is overdue 10-40 years.
 Inspection is advisable, especially if substantial electrical loads (high-wattage appliances, lights and wall outlets or extension cords) have been added or if some of the warning signs discussed are present.
 Less than 10 years ago, inspection may not be needed, unless some of the warning signs described are present or temporary wiring has been added. ou may live in an area that is not served by state or local electrical inspectors, so that no inspection record will be found on your electrical panel.
 In that case, use the age of the house as a guide to the probable need for an inspection.